BACK

 If your home is in a floodplain or has a high likelihood of flooding, flood coverage may be needed.
 Flood coverage is typically excluded from most renter’s insurance policies, so a separate policy is necessary.
 The National Flood Insurance Program (NFIP) helps renters find a flood insurance policy customized to their individual needs and coverage preferences.

-How to Get Renter’s Insurance in Vermont
+How to Get Renters Insurance in Vermont

-Most major insurance providers offer renter’s insurance, often bundled with auto insurance for renters insurance discounts.
+Most major insurance providers offer renter’s insurance, often bundled with auto insurance for a lower price.
 To determine your policy and coverage details, your insurer will typically ask you a few questions about the rental unit (such as the type of building, year it was built, and address) and the dollar value or replacement cost of high-value personal belongings you own.
-You’ll be able to tailor your policy and coverage details to your needs so that when you need to make a renters insurance claim, you’ll be prepared.
+You’ll be able to tailor your policy and coverage details to your needs.

 Get Renter’s Insurance with Innago

-Innago offers renter’s insurance through our partnership with Assurant.
+Innago offers renter’s insurance through our partnership with Viaffinity.
 If you’re a renter, regardless of whether your landlord uses Innago, you can purchase a policy and get protection for you and your personal belongings.
-You can get quick and affordable renters insurance quotes, customize your coverage, and add an additional person onto your policy at no extra cost.
+You can get quick and affordable quotes, customize your coverage, and add an additional person onto your policy at no extra cost.